1945

 LANDING AREA:- Open grass land.

 DISPERSAL:- Rolled tracks.
-The E [east] area is still under construction.
+The E[ast] area is still under construction.

 AIRCRAFT SHELTERS:- About 57. – Construction continues.
-Some in the W [west] area appear derelict.
+Some in the W[est] area appear derelict.

 DEMOLITIONS:- All buildings of the living quarters NW [northwest] of the runway intersection reported under construction in Oct/43.
 (DIR No K 137) have now been demolished together with a number of smaller A/F [airfield] buildings in this area.

-The huts in a line E [east] of the runway intersection are probably workshops or possibly sheds for aircraft.
+The huts in a line E[ast] of the runway intersection are probably workshops or possibly sheds for aircraft.

 Overlaying the sketch above on a Google Earth view of the airport area does not produce a perfect match, but does give an idea of locations of the various details in 11 November 1944.
 It would appear that most, if not all, the aircraft shelters shown in the 19 May 1943 sketch had been relocated:9

-Here is a comparison of the overlay above with the area of the first of the three photo sequence bomb photo series from June 1944.
-The area involved is shown as the red rectangle in the markup in the column to the right.((
+Here is a comparison of the overlay above with the area of the first of a three photo sequence bomb photo series from June 1944.
+The area involved is outlined as a red rectangle in the aerial photo markup below:

 The symbols in the two areas circled in red above represent unoccupied gun emplacements.
 The various symbols above, looking similar to “U” or “V”, in different orientations represent single aircraft shelters.
 The one squared off symbol, “⊔”, shown just SW of the gun emplacement on the right, represents a shelter for two aircraft; while shown as a symbol on the sketch, that shelter does not appear in the aerial photo (which had been taken at least five months before the sketch was dated).
 The count for such shelters on the sketch was “about 57”.
-A higher resolution image of the annotated pictorial above is available11 .
 Needless to say, there is no evidence on the ground today of those structures.

 For reference purposes, the following are enlargements of the two red‑circled areas in the aerial photo above; the circles surround symbols on the map sketch which signify unoccupied gun emplacements.
 No evidence of gun emplacements is apparent in the photo (again, the photo was taken some five months prior to the date of the map sketch):

-The IJA invasion of India which had resulted in defeats at Imphal and Kohima six months before in July 1944 probably contributed to this Allied intel conclusion:14
+The IJA invasion of India which had resulted in defeats at Imphal and Kohima six months before in July 1944 probably contributed to this Allied intel conclusion:11

 TRANSCRIPT of relevant portion: